yncyrydybyl/wayccer/README.md

 mvp
 ===
+ * create alarmhotspots by creating them on a map

- * get alarm when 100meters away from ingress portals
+ * get alarm when close to alarmhotspots
+ * simulator

 features
 ========

- * easy login
  * set alarms manually
+ * subscribe to location feeds
+ * iphone, android, wp service

 location aggregation
 ====================